-KIND OF GOLDEN – Scheunenviertel
+KIND OF GOLDEN – The Scheunenviertel

 Jazz Tour of the twenties

-Jazzband and Tap Dance were also everywhere here.
+Jazz band and Tap Dance were to be in this area too.
 How did the music get on?
-There was dancing mania.
-The war was over, the people had survived and the monarch was gone!
+You had dancing mania.
+The war was over, the people had survived, and the monarch was gone!
 The American dances shaped the bustle.
-Often right next to it were separees, which were just as useful for love affairs as they were for trickeries.
+Often right next to it were separees, which were just as useful as well for love affairs as they were for trickeries.

 See as well: KIND OF GOLDEN – The New West